Carrie Brownstein: Sleater-Kinney

 After both Excuse 17 and Heavens to Betsy split up, Sleater-Kinney became Brownstein and Tucker's main focus.
-They recorded their first self-titled album in early 1994 during a trip to Australia, where the pair were celebrating Tucker's graduation from Evergreen (Brownstein still had three years of college left).
-It was released the following spring.
+They recorded their first self-titled album in early 1994 during a trip to Australia, where the pair were celebrating Tucker's graduation from Evergreen, and Brownstein still had three years of college left.
+It was released the following year.
 They recorded and toured with different drummers, until Janet Weiss joined the band in 1996.
 Following their eponymous debut, they released six more studio albums before going on indefinite hiatus in 2006.
 In a 2012 interview with DIY magazine, Brownstein said that Sleater-Kinney still planned to play in the future.
 On October 20, 2014, Brownstein announced on Twitter that Sleater-Kinney would be releasing a new album, No Cities to Love, on January 20, 2015, and would tour in early 2015.
 At the same time the announcement was made, they released the video for the first single from the album.
 The single, "Bury Our Friends", was also made available as a free MP3 download.

 Critics Greil Marcus and Robert Christgau deemed the band one of the essential rock groups of the early 2000s.
 In 2015, Stereogum Chief Editor Tom Breihan called them the greatest rock band of the past two decades.